Skip to main content

 The Execution Flow

-Executing an agent-driven transaction is a strict two-step process:
+Once your policy is deployed, executing an agent-driven transaction is a strict two-step process:

 1. Request Authorization: Submit your intent to the firewall to receive a short-lived Intent Attestation.